Search

 A Statement Regarding the "Pennhurst Haunted Asylum"

-To be clear, PMPA is completely opposed to the operation of a haunted attraction at Pennhurst that portrays people with disabilities in a demeaning and degrading fashion.
+PMPA is completely opposed to the operation of a haunted attraction at Pennhurst that portrays people with disabilities in a demeaning and degrading fashion.
 Demonizing people with disabilities as a profit-making ‘entertainment’ is (and should be) offensive to everyone.
 We urge everyone who shares our disgust to speak out against the ‘haunted asylum’ and boycott this travesty.

 Please consider signing the petition circulating against the Pennhurst Asylum Haunted Attraction.